Position

 • High school diploma or equivalent required; completion of a Medical Assistant program preferred.

-• Certification from an accredited Medical Assistant program (e.g., CMA, RMA).
+• Certification from an accredited Medical Assistant program (e.g., CMA, RMA) is highly desirable.

-• Previous experience in a medical office or healthcare setting is a plus.
+• Previous experience in a medical office or healthcare setting is preferred.

-• Proficiency in medical software and electronic health records (EHR) systems.
+• Proficiency in medical software and electronic health record (EHR) systems.

 • Strong communication and interpersonal skills.